Brian De Palma: 1997–present: Recent work and career fluctuations

 It was announced in 2018 that De Palma would write and direct a horror film titled Predator, inspired by the Harvey Weinstein sexual abuse cases, and would direct Wagner Moura in a film titled Sweet Vengeance, based on two real-life murder cases.
 Filming on the latter was to have begun in early 2019 in Montevideo.
 In a 2020 interview with the Associated Press, De Palma confirmed that Predator was retitled Catch and Kill and added that he was to have started filming in August that same year.

-In September 2024, De Palma revealed to Vulture that he had "one other" undisclosed film he was planning to make, and that he was in the process of trying to cast it.
+In 2024, De Palma revealed to Vulture that he had "one other" undisclosed film he was planning to make, and that he was in the process of trying to cast it.
+This was later confirmed to be Sweet Vengeance, which he was said to begin work on in 2026.

 Filmmaking style, techniques and trademarks

 De Palma's films can fall into two categories: his thriller films (Sisters, Body Double, Obsession, Dressed to Kill, Blow Out, Raising Cain) and his mainly commercial films (The Untouchables, Carlito's Way, and Mission: Impossible).
 He has often produced "De Palma" films one after the other before going on to direct a different genre, but would always return to his familiar territory.
-Because of the subject matter and graphic violence of some of De Palma's films, such as Dressed to Kill, Scarface and Body Double, they are often at the center of controversy with the Motion Picture Association of America, film critics and the viewing public.
+Because of the subject matter and graphic violence of some of De Palma's films, such as Dressed to Kill, Scarface, and Body Double, they are often at the center of controversy with the Motion Picture Association of America, film critics and the viewing public.